AqueM/webpage/_src/resources/webmastery/posts/photoswipe.md

 <section>
 {% heading "h2", "Initialization imports" %}

 This script needs to be included *somewhere* on every page where you want to have a gallery.
-It uses javascript packages from [UNPKG](https://unpkg.com/){target=_blank}{rel="external nofollow"}, a site that hosts the library-related files for you so that you don't have to upload them to your site (thought it is advised if you can and know how to!).
+It uses javascript packages from [UNPKG](https://unpkg.com/){target=_blank}{rel="external nofollow"}, a site that hosts the library-related files for you so that you don't have to upload them to your site (though it is advised if you can and know how to!).

 {% raw %}
 ```